Zink0327/Eos-OS/README.md

 just double click the make.bat in the root directory and it will do everything for you. ;-)

-If you want to cross-compile, you have to edit 3 file: make.bat above, global.h at path/to/Eos-Build-Env/src/core/ to set the architecture and compiler.
+If you want to do cross-compile, you have to edit 2 file: make.bat above and global.h at path/to/Eos-Build-Env/src/core/ to set the architecture and compiler.